Evaabou20/PPE-Compliance-Check-Agent-/README.md

 ## Project Tier

+## Project Tier

-**Tier 3 – Autonomous AI Agent**
+**Tier 3 – Custom-Trained CV Agent**

-This project goes beyond basic object detection by integrating perception, reasoning, evaluation, reporting, and monitoring into a complete autonomous workflow.
-The agent analyzes images and videos, determines PPE compliance, produces structured outputs, and records execution traces for evaluation.
+This project qualifies for Tier 3 through the custom-trained computer vision model pathway.
+A custom YOLO11 PPE detection model was trained to detect `helmet` and `no_helmet` classes and integrated into an end-to-end agent workflow for perception, compliance reasoning, evidence generation, evaluation, reporting, monitoring, and trace logging.

 ---